ncoghlan/misc/notes/python3/questions_and_answers.rst

 enterprise users can feel comfortable in adopting Python for their development stack, despite the current transition.

-Obviously, much of the content in the previous two questions regarding the viability of Python 2 as a development platform, with a clear future migration path to Python 3, is aimed at enterprise users.
+Obviously, much of the content in the answers above regarding the viability of Python 2 as a development platform, with a clear future migration path to Python 3, is aimed at enterprise users.
 Government agencies and large companies are the environments where risk management tends to come